klutchell/balena-zoneminder/README.md

 ## Requirements

 - Raspberry Pi 4 or a similar x64 device supported by BalenaCloud
-- 32GB microSD card & reader
+- (optional) A USB storage device
-- External USB drive for video storage
+- (optional) A network storage share

 ## Getting Started